inkarkat/vim-SearchHighlighting/README.md

   search pattern changes.
 - Trigger separate SearchHighlightingAutoSearch User event for plugins that just want to react on auto highlighting.
+- Add :SearchAutoHighlighting cchar for the current character

 ##### 2.10    31-Oct-2019
 - ENH: Add ,n and ,N variants of ,\* that reuse the last search pattern, and